 I like to wiggle my finger on the stamens, or yellow/brown parts towards the center of the flower.
 Usually, I can see pollen on my finger afterwards so I know it’s working.
 Going from flower to flower helps the pollen spread and get to the places it needs to in order to successfully pollinate the plant and produce fruit.

 Another way that plants are pollinated outdoors is through breezes or wind.
 This can be imitated indoors by tapping or shaking the plant.
 When tapping above the flowers or shaking the stem of the plant, you can see the pollen fall off of the flowers.
 Also, it may be helpful to remove the first flowers that emerge, allowing for a larger plant and bigger bell peppers later on.

 Above is a photo of a flower that has been pollinated.
 You can just barely see the green pepper starting to come out as the flowers grows out with it.
 Once your flowers are pollinated, all you have to do is care for the plant while the peppers grow and ripen.
 Below is a photo of one of the first ripe bell peppers from my plant.

 This little bell pepper may seem like nothing special, but I was pretty dang proud of myself!
 They were quite small the first time around, but the plant has produced larger bell peppers the second time around.
 I’m thinking the next round might be even bigger as the plant continues to grow and mature.

-I hope this post was helpful for anyone looking to grow bell peppers indoors or information on how to pollinate flowers by hand.
+I hope this post was helpful for anyone looking for information on growing bell peppers indoors or pollinating flowers by hand.
 Feel free to leave a comment below if you have any further tips or questions.